 Coombe Road has a gentle incline, and feels like a breeze after conquering Wan Chai Gap Road!

 After about 650 metres, Coombe Road merges into Magazine Gap.

 At Magazine Gap, turn left onto Peak Road and cross the road whenever possible.

 At the next crossing, turn right onto Barker Road.

-On a clear day, the views from Barker Road of Hong Kong are really spectacular!
-In fact, you can reach The Peak if you continue along Barker Road itself.
+On a clear day, the views from Barker Road of Hong Kong are spectacular!
+You can reach The Peak if you continue along Barker Road itself.
 But this is not the ideal route.

-So, after 400 metres walking into Barker Road, look for a trail on the left.
+So, after 400 metres of walking into Barker Road, look for a trail on the left.